Computer Maintenance Tips and Help

 - Computer Hardware Tips: Computer maintenance tips from Yale University.
 These tips focus on the maintenance of hardware and include disk maintenance, as well as computer cleaning recommendations.

-- Maintenance Tasks That Improve Performance: Maintenance tips from Microsoft that are meant to improve the performance of the computer.
+- Maintenance Tasks That Improve Performance: Maintenance tips that are meant to improve the performance of the computer.
 Includes freeing up wasted space and removing unwanted programs.

 - Clearing Temporary Internet Files and Cookies: A PDF document that explains how to clear temporary Internet files and cookies from several different browsers.
 Instructions for each browser are listed in a step-by-step format.